MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - The *Type* parameter is removed, so it is also removed from the output when you run [Get-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Get-AIPScannerConfiguration).
 By default, only new or modified files are inspected after the first scan cycle.
 If you previously set the *Type* parameter to **Full** to rescan all files, now run [Start-AIPScan](/powershell/module/azureinformationprotection/Start-AIPScan) with the *Reset* parameter.
 The scanner must also be configured for a manual schedule, which requires the *Schedule* parameter to be set to **Manual** with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration).

-- For the scanner, the default exclusion list now includes .rtf files.
+- For the scanner, the default exclusion list now includes .msg, .rar, .rtf, and .zip files.
 [More information](client-admin-guide-file-types.md#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-scanner)

+- The **Send Us Feedback** link in the **Help and Feedback** dialog box is replaced with **Report an issue**, that by default, sends an email to Microsoft.
+You can change this email address so that when your users select this option, it uses an HTTP string that you specify.
+For example, a customized web page that you have for users to report issues, or an email address that goes to your help desk.
+To modify this address, use an [advanced client setting](client-admin-guide-customizations.md#modify-the-email-address-for-the-report-an-issue-link).

 - The policy version is changed to 1.4.
 Identifying the version number is required for [configuring disconnected computers](client-admin-guide-customizations.md#support-for-disconnected-computers).

-- The **Send Us Feedback** link in the **Help and Feedback** dialog box is replaced with **Report an issue**, that by default, sends an email to Microsoft.
-You can change this email address by using an [advanced client setting](client-admin-guide-customizations.md#modify-the-email-address-for-the-report-an-issue-link).

 ## Version 1.29.5.0